BUS 260 W — Making High-Quality Decisions: A Practical Guide to Decision Analysis

-Richard Kim has fifteen years of experience as a consultant and advisor to the US Air Force and US Space Force.
+Richard Kim has nearly 20 years of experience as a consultant and advisor to the US Air Force, US Space Force, and multiple energy system operators.
 He received a PhD in management science and engineering from Stanford.

-Co-Founder and Senior Space Systems Engineer, Aerospace Technical Services
+Co-Founder and Senior Systems Engineer, Aerospace Technical Services

 Textbooks for this course: